LorenzoStucchi/SEN-ET_automatization/README.md

 ## Authors
 The official code of SNAP is released with [GNU General Public License v3.0](https://github.com/DHI-GRAS/sen-et-snap-scripts/blob/master/LICENSE) by the original authors and as reported in the [plugin code repository](https://github.com/DHI-GRAS/senEtSnapSta).

-The code for the automatization of the process is also realeased by [Lorenzo Stucchi](https://github.com/LorenzoStucchi) with [GNU General Public License v3.0](LICENSE).
+The code for the automatization of the process is also released by [Lorenzo Stucchi](https://github.com/LorenzoStucchi) with [GNU General Public License v3.0](LICENSE).